nv-morpheus/morpheus-experimental/ids-detection/README.md

 ### How often is dataset reviewed?
-* The dataset is initially reviewed upon addition, and subsequent reviews are conducted as needed or upon request for any changes.
+* Not applicable,  the dataset is fully hosted and maintained by external source, for more information refer to the source of the dataset at [CICIDS2017](https://www.unb.ca/cic/datasets/ids-2017.html)

 ### Is a mechanism in place to honor data
 * No (data is from external source)
 ### If PII collected for the development of this AI model, was it minimized to only what was required?